Tree and Shrub Management Measures; Application for an Exemption Under Nature Conservation Law

 - are authorized by the authorities, or

-- in the case of approved construction projects, provided that only minor tree and shrub growth is removed to carry out the construction work,
+- in the case of approved construction projects, if only minor woody vegetation is removed to carry out the construction work,

-- for interventions in nature and the landscape that are permitted under Section 15 of the Federal Nature Conservation Act (BNatSchG).
+- for interventions in nature and the landscape that are permitted under § 15 of the Federal Nature Conservation Act (BNatSchG).

-Exemptions from this prohibition are possible under Section 67(1) of the Federal Nature Conservation Act (BNatSchG) and may be applied for at the lower nature conservation authority.
+Exemptions from this prohibition are possible pursuant to Section 67(1) of the Federal Nature Conservation Act (BNatSchG) and may be requested from the lower nature conservation authority.

 - There must be an overriding public interest, or